The evolution to equilibrium of solutions to nonlinear Fokker-Planck equation: Introduction

 An example of such a function $\Phi$ for $d\ge2$~is $\delta=\exp\(-\frac{d+2}{2d}\),$ and

 for $r\ge\delta$, where $\mu,\eta>0$ are sufficiently large and $h$ is given by formula (A.8) in the Appendix to which we refer for more details.

 Equation \eqref{e1.1}, where $u$ is a probability density, is known in the literature as the nonlinear Fokker-Planck equation (NFPE) and it is relevant in the kinetic theory of statistical mechanics as a generalized mean field Smoluchowski equation for the case where the diffusion and transport coefficients depend on the density $u$.
-(See \cite{6}, \cite{7}--\cite{9a} \cite{10}.)
+(See \cite{6}, \cite{7}-\cite{8} \cite{10}.)
 The case of the classical Smoluchowski equation is recovered for $b\equiv1$ and $\beta(r)\equiv r.$ In the case where the first order part in \eqref{e1.1} is given by a vector field independent of the spatial variable $x$, the existence and uniqueness of a kinetic, respectively generalized entropic, solution to \eqref{e1.1} in $L^1(\rr^d)$ was proved in \cite{8a}.
 In this paper, we give an existence and uniqueness result for \eqref{e1.1} in the sense of mild solutions in $L^1(\rr^d)$, i.e., given as a nonlinear semigroup $S(t)$, $t>0$, in $L^1(\rr^d)$ (see Proposition \ref{p2.2}).
 Its proof is dif\-fe\-rent from that in \cite{8a} and, though it has an intrinsic interest in itself, it is used subsequently to prove our main result about convergence to equilibrium and existence of a unique stationary solution to \eqref{e1.1}.
 In \cite{4} (see, also, \cite{2}, \cite{3}), a more general NFPE of the form

-was studied under appropriate assumptions on $a_{ij}:\rr^d\times\rr\to\rr$ and \mbox{$b:\rr^d\times\rr\to\rr^d$.} In the latter case, it is shown that, if $u_0$ is a probability density, the distributional mild solution $u$ to \eqref{e1.2} is the probability density of the law $\call_{X(t)}$ of the (probabilistically) weak solution to the McKean--Vlasov stochastic differential equation (SDE)
+was studied under appropriate assumptions on $a_{ij}:\rr^d\times\rr\to\rr$ and \mbox{$b:\rr^d\times\rr\to\rr^d$.} In the latter case, it is shown that, if $u_0$ is a probability density, the distributional mild solution $u$ to \eqref{e1.2} is the probability density of the law $\call_{X(t)}$ of the (probabilistically) weak solution to the McKean-Vlasov stochastic differential equation (SDE)

 where $\sigma\sigma^\bot=\frac12\,(a_{ij})^d_{i,j=1}$ and $X(0)$ has law $u_0dx$, where $dx=$ the Lebesgue measure on $\rr^d.$